 It sounds obvious, but maintaining your fleet can go a long way to protecting your bottom line.
 In fact, maintenance is one of the best investments in your fleet you can make.
 Regular inspections, preventative repairs and just general maintenance are all going to be much less expensive than a sudden unpredicted breakdown or roadside incident.

 How does your fleet safety program stack up against this checklist?
 Are all of your procedures written down?
-Or perhaps you’d like to update the risk assessment for your drivers.
-Why not download our free risk assessment guide?
+Or perhaps you’d like to update the procedures for your drivers by downloading our free risk assessment guide?

 The Ok Alone team writes informative articles about lone working.
 Through our articles, we aim to educate readers on the benefits and best practices of using our lone worker app, and how Ok Alone can help mitigate risks and enhance communication between workers and monitors.
 Learn about other areas including legislation, risk management, and legal compliance plus lone worker features such as man down, high-risk check ins and location monitoring.